List of LGBTQ politicians in Canada

-Despite Canada being known as one of the most accepting countries for LGBTQ persons and home to some of the largest and most vibrant queer communities in the world, LGBT/Queer representation in elected offices in Canada has generally been modest when compared with other developed western countries.

-The following is a non-exhaustive list of LGBT politicians in Canada who have been identified or acknowledged on public record as being LGBT or queer persons.
-It does not include politicians who were/are openly queer or widely known as LGBTQ persons among their personal or even political associate but have never formally identified as such (by self, mainstream media outlets, or historians) to the general public or in election campaigns.
-The list is grouped by members of the two houses of the federal parliament, provincial legislatures, mayors, municipal councilors, and other.
+The following is a non-exhaustive list of LGBTQ politicians in Canada who have been identified or acknowledged on public record.
+The list is grouped by members of the two houses of the federal parliament, provincial legislatures, mayors, municipal councillors, and others.

-Federal Parliament
+Federal politicians

 House of Commons

-Canada got its first openly gay MP in February 1988 when Svend Robinson, an NDP MP first elected in 1979 representing the then mostly blue-collared riding of Burnaby, came out publicly.
-Despite facing much abuse after the announcement, he went on to become one of the longest serving MPs with 25 years in parliament.
-In the following 16 years until Robinson stepped down in 2004, three other sitting MPs came out while in office - Réal Ménard of the Bloc, Robinson's close ally and fellow BC NDP MP Libby Davies, and Nova Scotia Progressive Conservative MP Scott Brison who crossed the floor to the Liberals a year after coming out and went on to become the first openly LGBT cabinet minister, serving in the cabinet of both Paul Martin and Justin Trudeau.
+Canada got its first openly gay MP in February 1988 when Svend Robinson, an NDP MP first elected in 1979 representing the riding of Burnaby, came out publicly.
+Despite facing much abuse after the announcement, he went on to become one of the longest-serving MPs with 25 years in parliament.
+In the following 16 years until Robinson stepped down in 2004, three other sitting MPs came out while in office - Réal Ménard of the Bloc, Robinson's close ally and fellow BC NDP MP Libby Davies, and Nova Scotia Progressive Conservative MP Scott Brison who crossed the floor to the Liberals a year after coming out and went on to become the first openly LGBTQ cabinet minister, serving in the cabinet of both Paul Martin and Justin Trudeau.
 The 2004 general election returned the first two MPs who were openly gay when first elected: Robinson's aide and successor Bill Siksay and Ontario Liberal MP Mario Silva, and brought the number of openly LGBTQ sitting MPs to five.
 The 2021 general election returned nine openly LGBTQ MPs, the high watermark for LGBT representation in parliament and with representation from the three main national parties (four Liberals, three NDPs, and two Conservatives).
 Three of those MPs served in cabinet concurrently between 2021 and 2024, the highest number of LGBTQ cabinet members to date.

-By 2025 however, all three ministers have stepped down from cabinet and opted not to seek re-election.
-The 2025 election also saw the defeat or standing down of all three NDP MPs, reducing the rank of LGBTQ MPs to four (two Liberal and two Conservatives).

-It is also noteworthy that of the three most established LGBTQ enclaves in Canada's three largest cities (Church and Wellesley in Toronto, Le Village gai in Montreal, and the Davie Village in Vancouver), not one have been represented by openly LGBTQ MPs.